 - There’s a new menu item to move a layer up in the hierarchy

 You can find a full list of bug fixes and improvements on our updates page.

 Sketch 44 is a free update for everyone with an active license.
 If you need to renew your license, you’ll get Sketch 44 and a whole year’s worth of updates after that.

 Do let us know what you think of this update — we’d love to hear from you.
-If you’ve got questions or feedback, you can get in touch with us visa our support page or join in the conversation on Twitter, or on our Facebook group.
+If you’ve got questions or feedback, you can get in touch with us visa our support page or join in the conversation on Twitter.